 This is part one of the story of our excursion to the ‘La Paz Waterfall Gardens’

-Almost three months ago we purchased two tickets for the La Paz Waterfall Gardens, one of the many beautiful nature attractions in Costa Rica.
-These were half-price tickets, I bought through Yuplón, a local online organisation for reduced price offers, similar to ‘groupon’ in the US.
-It’s really quit pathetic that we postponed this trip for such a long time.
-First we kept forgetting to buy ink for the printer, needed to print out the tickets.
+Almost three months ago we purchased two tickets for the La Paz Waterfall Gardens, one of the many beautiful natural attractions in Costa Rica.
+These were half-price tickets, I bought through Yuplón, a local online organization for reduced price offers, similar to ‘Groupon’ in the US.
+It’s really quite pathetic that we postponed this trip for such a long time.
+First, we kept forgetting to buy ink for the printer but needed to print out the tickets.
 Then we both developed some nasty back problems, which didn’t much promote joyous anticipation of hiking up and down some canyon with a waterfall.
-Meanwhile the weeks quietly dripped through our fingers.
-But our tickets were due to expired on November 03, so we really had to get our sorry asses in gear and drive to the park, no matter what.
+Meanwhile, the weeks quietly dripped through our fingers.
+But our tickets were due to expire on November 03, so we really had to get our sorry asses in gear and drive to the park, no matter what.